jpfefferlab/Fakebook/README.md

 Some other noteworthy information:

 #### User-Profile Duality:
-Just like with the particle-wave duality, you never know what you're dealing with.
-Is it called a login?
-That's a user.
-Is it called a user?
-Might as well be a profile.
-Is it called a profile?
-Also a profile.
-Author?
-Euhm, don't ask me.

 Fakebook uses a framework for user authentication which brings its own `User` class.
 Additionally, on user creation, it creates and links its own `Profile` object to the new user.
 The <span style="text-decoration: underline">**user is used for authentication**</span> (loginname, password, email), the <span style="text-decoration: underline">**profile for everything else**</span> Fakebook related (firstname, lastname, bio, ...).

 There are some duplicate fields on them, `firstname` and `lastname` on the `User` are ignored, and `email` on the `profile` is ignored.